 Global developments impact domestic policies and resultant activities, both at the government and civil society levels.
 India Water Foundation (IWF) is no exception to this praxis and has accordingly responded to international and domestic developments and carried out its mandated activities.

-In recognition of its yeoman activities in water, energy, environment and related fields, IWF has been accorded Special Consultative Status by Economic and Social Council of the United Nations (UN-ECOSOC) since March 2015, Observer Status Governing Body of United Nations Environment Assembly (UNEA), Observer Status organisation with UNFCCC (United Nations Framework Convention on Climate Change) and it has afforded an opportunity for catapulting problems confronting India in particular and Asia-Pacific region in general in the realms of water, energy, environment and related sectors to the global stage to elicit international expertise to tackle them.
+In recognition of its yeoman activities in water, energy, environment and related fields, IWF has been accorded Special Consultative Status by Economic and Social Council of the United Nations (UN-ECOSOC) since March 2015, Observer Status Governing Body of United Nations Environment Assembly (UNEA), Observer Status organisation with United Nations Framework Convention on Climate Change (UNFCCC), CTCN membership for Southern Asia and it has afforded an opportunity for catapulting problems confronting India in particular and Asia-Pacific region in general in the realms of water, energy, environment and related sectors to the global stage to elicit international expertise to tackle them.

 India Water Foundation, established in 2008 as a non-profit civil society & think tank, is engaged in enhancing public awareness about Sustainable Development Goals (SDGs) and major components of the Paris Agreement on Climate Change, with specific emphasis on SDG-1 on About Ending Poverty, SDG-2 about Food Security, SDG-6 about Water & Sanitation, SDG-7 about Energy, SDG-12 about Responsible Production and Consumption, SDG-13 about combating Climate Change and SDG-17 about Partnerships for the Goal, in Asia-Pacific region in general and India in particular.
 It also emphasizes on familiarizing the people regarding the vital role water, energy and environment play in human lives, their impact on health, economic growth, livelihoods of the people and calamities that wreak havoc due to non-judicious harnessing of these natural resources.
 Generation of this awareness is facilitated through seminars, conferences, symposia, outreach and personal contact programs etc. As water is an essential component of power generation and food production, therefore, IWF is also engaged in ensuring environmental security, water security, energy security and food security which are essential for sustainable development.